 Skip it if:

 The Notion MCP server gives AI agents meaningful access to one of the most widely-used productivity platforms.
-18 tools covering pages, databases, comments, search, and workspace management is comprehensive coverage.
-The Notion-flavored Markdown approach is genuinely clever — reducing token consumption while preserving Notion-specific features.
-And the hosted server’s OAuth model is the direction all first-party MCP servers should follow.
+22 tools covering pages, databases, comments, search, and workspace management is comprehensive coverage.
+The Notion-flavored Markdown approach is genuinely clever.
+And with Custom Agents now 35–50% cheaper, n8n automation, and Workers for Agents in developer preview, the MCP server is positioned as core infrastructure for Notion’s autonomous agent ecosystem.